gabrielgt/EvergineDocs/manual/evergine_launcher/samples_learning_support.md

 ## Learning

-In this section, you can find the API Documentation, the official manual, and the official Evergine Youtube channel.
+Here you can find the the Official Manual, the API Documentation, and the official Evergine Youtube Channel with useful resources.

 ![Learning](images/Learning.jpg)